Solar Panel Cost in Pennsylvania (2023 Local Savings Guide)

-Many homeowners don’t realize that installing solar panels usually pays for itself over time, as the solar energy system provides electric bill savings that eventually add up to more than the system cost.
+Many homeowners don’t realize that installing solar panels usually pays for itself over time, as the solar energy system provides electric bill savings that eventually add up to more than the system expense.
 The time it takes for this to happen is called the solar panel payback period, and it’s an important metric to consider when determining your solar viability.
 The average payback period in Pennsylvania is around 11 years, with a standard range of 8 to 14 years.
 This is below the national average of 12 years, which suggests once again that solar panels are a bit more valuable in Pennsylvania than in most other states.
 If your estimated payback period is longer than 14 years, your return on investment (ROI) will be lower, and solar might not be right for you, depending on your financial situation.

 There are some factors specific to your home that you need to check as well.
 First, you should determine what direction your roof faces.
 South-facing roofs are the best option in the US for sun exposure, and west-facing roofs can also work in many cases.
 You will also need to check your roof for shading from trees and buildings, particularly during the peak production hours.
 Any shading will reduce efficiency and your panels’ overall value.

 Utility-scale solar and commercial solar are also picking up in the Keystone State.
 The likelihood is that the solar market in Pennsylvania will continue to grow as solar becomes more affordable and accessible.
 This is especially true given the solar incentives in Pennsylvania, the favorable policies afforded by the state and the Alternative Energy Portfolio Standards Act, which established a lofty Renewable Portfolio Standard (RPS) goal for the state.

 Going solar in Pennsylvania means you’ll gain access to numerous benefits.
 We’ll discuss the most significant upsides of installer solar panels in Pennsylvania below.

-After these savings offset your panels and pay for your system cost, they are expected to save you an additional $23,634 over the remaining equipment lifespan.
+After these savings offset your panels and pay for your system expense, they are expected to save you an additional $23,634 over the remaining equipment lifespan.
 These savings could be even higher for you if the electricity prices continue to go up, as they are expected to do.
 Solar panels essentially let you lock in a lower price per kWh for 25+ years, so you could save even more.

-The ITC is a credit to your federal income taxes for 26% percent of your total solar panel system cost.
-The standard ITC in Pennsylvania is a massive $5,636.
+The ITC is a credit to your federal income taxes for 30% percent of your total solar panel system expense.
+The standard ITC in Pennsylvania is a massive $6,503.
 There are some additional Pennsylvania solar incentives offered on the state level, which we’ll explain briefly below: